rohangosavi01/weather-max/README.md

 - ```app.py``` : Program entry point
 - ```auth.py``` : Makes requests to the OpenWeather API and returns json data in Python Dictionary Format.
 - ```parse_data.py``` :  This module creates a custom dictionary of data for different webpages.
-- ```templats: index.html and w.html``` : Display dynamic data from form fields using POST Http request method.
+- ```index.html & weather.html``` : Display dynamic data from form fields using POST Http request method.

 ## Refrences and Learning Outcomes